-I started studying German and Russian at the age of 11, and since then I’ve also studied Indonesian, Spanish, French, Arabic, and a number of off the walls languages that I needed for work.
+I started studying German and Russian at the age of 11, and since then I’ve also studied Indonesian, Spanish, French, Arabic, and several off-the-wall languages that I needed for work.
 I’ve had many people ask me what I think is the easiest language to learn.
 The reality is the easiest language to learn will vary from person to person.

-In general, English speakers will find latin based languages the easiest to learn.
+In general, English speakers will find Latin-based languages the easiest to learn.
 These are languages like Spanish, French, and Italian.
-This is primarily because a lot of the words from each of those languages have significant cross-over, sound alike, and are sometimes even spelled the same.
+This is primarily because a lot of the words from each of those languages have significant cross-overs, sound alike, and are sometimes even spelled the same.
 English speakers will find languages like Arabic, Russian, Chinese, and Japanese more difficult to learn because of tonal differences, unrecognizable alphabets, differing conjugations, and even societal differences.

 The Easiest Language to Learn Ranked (for English Speakers):